ros2/design/articles/055_ros_parameter_design.md

 The client libraries will provide the following API for interfacing with the Core Parameter API for both local and remote nodes including return codes.

+### Parameter Initialization

+Default parameters initialization may be overriden via command line arguments using the `name!=value` syntax, where:

+- `name` is the parameter name that is to be initialized.
+- `value` is the value, in [YAML](https://yaml.org/spec/1.2/spec.html) syntax, to initialize the parameter with.
+- `!=` is the parameter overriding assignment operator.

+Note the use of the `!=` operator in lieu of the `:=` operator, to help disambiguate parameter initialization statements from name remapping rules.

 ### Parameter Events

 Each node will provide a topic on which parameter events will be published.